MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 4. Wait for deployment to complete, and then view the deployment details.
 5. Go to the resource and view its **Keys and Endpoint** page.
 This page contains the information that you will need to connect to your resource and use it from applications you develop.
 Specifically:
     - An HTTP *endpoint* to which client applications can send requests.
-    - Two *keys* that can be used for authentication (client applications can use either of the keys.
-A common practice is to use one for development, and another for production.
-You can easily regenerate the development key after developers have finished their work to prevent continued access).
+    - Two *keys* that can be used for authentication (client applications can use either key to authenticate).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.

 ## Use a REST Interface